1amvivek/DragonstonePizzeria/Documentation/Minutes-of-Meeting.md

 * Confirmed if every project member is comfortable with the topics/functionalities divided among them for their part of development.
 * Clarified the doubts and project limitations with every team member to speed up the performance.

+# Week 5

+<b>Date:</b> 10/25/2017
+<b>Time:</b> 1:00 pm
+<b>Place:</b> Student Union,San Jose State University

+<b>Members Present: </b>
+1. Arun
+2. Pranav
+3. Raksha
+4. Renu
+5. Vivek

+# Meeting Purpose:

+* Discussed about each members outputs that they achieved for week 1 and what improvements to do further with it.
+* Further discussed about how we have achieved front-end consistency using sockets and back-end consistency with CRDT and quorum based   replication approach.
+* Decided about the modules and functionalities to be achieved for next week.
+* Efficiently set some targets for every team member to achieve by next week end.
+* Discussed about how effective coding practices are maintained throughout the project.